4S1ght/Soybean/README.md

 ```

 ### `forEach(handler)`
-The `forEach` handler allows you to loop over an array, either a hardcoded one, or using a `Symbol(string)` to iterate over an array from the event object.
+The `forEach` handler allows you to loop over an array.
+The first parameter accepts either a reference to an array or a `Symbol` to iterate over an array from the event object.
+Eg. `Symbol("my-item")` to get `"my-item"` and loop over it.
 Similarly to the regular `for` loop, you can also give it an ID to later be able to use `event.break` and `event.continue` inside it.

 Inside loops, three items are available through `get()` on the event object:
 - `"array"` - The array that the loop is iterating over.